yohan-b/ansible-lssd/README.md

 ansible-lssd
 ============

-Large scale server deploys using BitTorrent and the BitTornado library by [Murder](https://github.com/lg/murder).
+Large scale server deploys using BitTorrent. aria2c, NodeJS Bittorrent-tracker and mktorrent are used.
-Mechanism is the same as Murder.
-For an intro video, see: [Twitter - Murder Bittorrent Deploy System](http://vimeo.com/11280885)

 DESCRIPTION
 -----------

-ansible-lssd  is a method of using Bittorrent (Powered by [Murder](https://github.com/lg/murder)) to distribute files to a large amount of servers within a production environment.
+ansible-lssd  is a method of using Bittorrent to distribute files to a large amount of servers within a production environment.

 ansible-lssd operates as a playbook of [Ansible](https://github.com/ansible/ansible).
 These playbooks require Ansible 1.4.

-These playbooks were tested on CentOS 5.x so we recommend that you use CentOS to test these modules.
+These playbooks were tested on CentOS 7.x (ansible 2.6) with peers on Centos 7.x and Centos 6.x.

 Advantage
 ---------